- Competitive Analysis

 One key aspect of a successful website for attorneys?
 It’s mobile-friendly, meaning it’s optimized for smartphones.
 Why?
 Take a look at the graph above.
 More than 57 percent of searches in the US now happen on smartphones or tablets over desktop computers.
 Now, think back to a time where you’ve been on a bad mobile website.
 Either the buttons are too small to click, the text is too hard to read, or there’s god-knows-what happening with the design.
 Chances are, you clicked the “back” button.
 I would have.
 I still do, every time.

 Here’s the thing about websites.
 You don’t just order one from Amazon, open the box and put the batteries in.
-It’s built layer by layer of code, and there are a plethora of moving parts.
+It’s built layer by layer of code, and there is a plethora of moving parts.
 Optimizing a website for mobile isn’t as easy as flipping a switch, so I’d recommend you call your webmaster TODAY and get started on the migration.

 TO-DO: Test your website on your mobile phone.
 Do the contact buttons work?
 Are the photos sized correctly?
 Is the text large enough to read?
 Scrutinize it like you think a client would.
 If it’s not the most beautiful, easiest thing you’ve ever seen, have your web team work on it.